AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 # Cloud Manager FAQs {#cloud-manager-faqs}

-The following section provides answers to some commonly asked FAQs related to Cloud Manager.
+The following section provides answers to frequently asked questions related to Cloud Manager.

 ## Is it possible to use Java 11 with Cloud Manager builds? {#java-11-cloud-manager}